Updated October 18, 2021

 For this reason, it’s recommended that adults older than 50 years get most of their vitamin B12 from supplements or fortified breakfast cereals (1).

-The elderly need more protein than their younger counterparts to support healthy aging.
+Older adults need more protein than their younger counterparts to support healthy aging.

 The best sources of vitamin B12, which are also good sources of protein, include (5):